AddressPhoneHours

 Breach of Contract

 Some people have employment contracts that provide job protection by limiting when and how they can be fired.
-These agreements typically state that the employee can only be fired for “good cause” and define what conduct constitutes “cause.”
+These agreements typically state that the employee can only face termination for “good cause” and define what behaviors qualify as “cause.”

-In these situations, the employer’s reason for terminating the employee must fit the agreement’s description of what is considered good cause.
+In these situations, the employer’s reason for terminating the employee must fit the agreement’s description of “good cause”.
 If the termination reason does not fit the description, the employee can sue for breach of contract.

 All legal contracts include an “implied covenant of good faith and fair dealing.”
-This means that when two parties sign a contract, they implicitly promise that they won’t do anything to unfairly undermine the other party’s ability to receive the benefits of the agreement.
+This means that when two parties sign a contract, they implicitly promise not to unfairly undermine the other party’s benefits from the agreement.

-In an employment context, this means that an employer has a basic obligation to cooperate with its employees to allow them to accomplish their duties.
+In an employment context, this means that an employer has a basic obligation to its employees to allow them to accomplish their duties.

-Lies, evasions, deliberate inaction, lack of communication, and other forms of interference or obstruction are all potential breaches of the covenant of good faith and fair dealing.
+Lies, evasions, deliberate inaction, lack of communication, and other forms of interference or obstruction.
+These are all potential breaches of the covenant of good faith and fair dealing.

 If you’re fired under these circumstances, you could have a claim for wrongful termination in California.